 It is a promotional webpage of a particular product by the design studio.
-Its purpose is to present the design object via descriptions and visual details providing users with the link to this item in the online shop.
+Its purpose is to present the design object via descriptions and visual details, providing users with the link to this item in the online shop.
 Thus, this page, which is actually part of the sales funnel for the e-commerce website, is in charge of attracting users and informing them about the product.
-Minimalist design full of air makes visual accents noticeable and engaging while the general layout presents the actual direction of company services.
-Broader aim was to transfer the atmosphere and spirit of the brand by means of design solutions.
+Minimalist design full of air makes visual accents noticeable and engaging, while the general layout presents the actual direction of company services.
+The broader aim was to transfer the atmosphere and spirit of the brand by means of design solutions.

 Web platform for an encyclopedia